clemsos/writings/_quora/2018-08-22-What-is-2019-animal-in-Chinese-calendar.md

 source: quora
 language: en
 title: |
-    What is 2019 animal in Chinese calendar? -
+    What is 2019 animal in Chinese calendar?
-    Quora
 ---

 Pig.